 It is also necessary to describe the function of the NCMC and description of the mechanism to command the ESIM to command the action described above, as well as the way in which the ESIM would cease emission/transmission approaching to the countries which are neither in the service area nor given the authorization for ESIM operation need to be described clearly in the above-mentioned contributions to WP 4A.

-The notifying administration of the satellite system needs to ensure that ESIMs comply with all provisions that may be included in a new draft Resolution and all applicable provisions of the Radio Regulations.
+The notifying administration of the associated satellite system needs to ensure that ESIMs comply with all provisions that may be included in a new WRC Resolution and all applicable provisions of the Radio Regulations.
 To this effect, the notifying administration of the satellite system need to ensure that ESIMs comply with the epfd limits specified in the Radio Regulations and/or any other limits or operational constraints contained in coordination agreements reached pursuant to Nos.
-9.7B, 9.11A, 9.12, 9.12A or 9.13 of the Radio Regulations for the protection of satellite networks and systems.
+9.7B, 9.11A, 9.12, 9.12A or 9.13 of the Radio Regulations for the protection of other satellite networks and systems.

 4/1.16/3.2 Identification of services allocated in these bands